Engin-Boot/capture-behavior-of-a-visit-counter-TnmyB/needs-director.md

 Scenario: Show patient visits during working days and holidays

-  Given: The data entry card issuer works and records purpose of visit
+  Given: The data entry card issuer works, records purpose of visit and holidays are known

   When: Count the number of patients from the entry card issuer for each day

-  Then: Data for working and holidays can be identified
+  Then: Data for working and holidays is obtained

 Scenario: Compute parking slots to reserve for visiting specialists